 - Driver’s license information and auto title from the secretary of your state or the Department of Motor Vehicles

 - Birth certificate and Social Security card from Vital Statistics and the Social Security Administration

-- Other important documents you may need down the road, such as tax returns, contracts, alimony or divorce decrees
+- Other important documents you may need at some point, such as tax returns, contracts, alimony or divorce decrees

 Take a look at FEMA’s Emergency Financial First Aid Kit, which also includes a printable checklist of all the important documents to gather for your emergency box.
-Consider storing all original copies of important documents in a place more protected by disaster like a safety deposit at a bank or another secure offsite storage facility.
+Consider storing all original copies of important documents in a safety-deposit box at a bank or a secure offsite storage facility.

-Review your insurance policies and whether you have the right coverage for your needs and create an emergency document kit that will fulfill your needs during and after a disaster.
+Review your insurance policies and whether you have the right coverage for your needs.
+Create an emergency document kit for easy, immediate access to your most important papers after a disaster.

 It’s critically important to thoroughly document your losses after a disaster.

 “Remember, you must be able to prove and substantiate the fair market value of your property before and after the loss using appraisals, receipts and any additional supporting documentation,” Rossi says.
 “Also, consider taking numerous pictures as evidence for your losses before the loss occurs.
 Bottom line: The more evidence supporting the valuation of your assets and damage incurred, the better.”